qemu/qemu/docs/system/images.rst

    qemu-img create myimage.img mysize

-where myimage.img is the disk image filename and mysize is its size in kilobytes.
+where myimage.img is the disk image filename and mysize is its size in bytes.
 You can add an ``M`` suffix to give the size in megabytes and a ``G`` suffix for gigabytes.

 See the ``qemu-img`` invocation documentation for more information.